Fraud Blocker

 • Increasing or severe pain: Mild discomfort is normal, but escalating or persistent pain may be a sign of an underlying problem.

-• Blisters or pustules: The appearance of blisters or pustules near the injection site can be a sign of infection and requires immediate attention.
+• Blisters or pustules: The appearance of blisters or pustules near the area can be a sign of infection and requires immediate attention.